Ms-Alex/twatter-client/README.md

 # Twatter
 > A social application where you can add your status, throughout the day!
 As well as, checking out others' status' too!!

 Created with Node with Express backend, auth implementation using jasonWebToken, and a React with Redux frontend.
-Twatter allows you to post and delete any message you want to put out there.
-You can also view what others are saying, too.
+Twatter allows you to post, edit, and delete any message you want to put out there.
+Also, you can view what others' profile and like their status messages.
+Can't forget: edit your profile page, too!

 Deployed on Heroku: https://twatter-client-ah.herokuapp.com/